-Contact a Columbia Personal Injury Lawyer at Chappell, Smith & Arden
+Contact a South Carolina Personal Injury Lawyer at Chappell, Smith & Arden

 Call our firm at (803) 929-3600 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can learn more about your rights, as well as how we can help you.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.